 Students who are interested in participating in study abroad programs should contact Global Education for Undergraduate Students.

 Not all Duke graduate/professional schools grant transfer credit.
-Please consult the school for policies and procedures regarding transfer credit.
+Consult with your school for policies and procedures regarding transfer credit.

 - Pick up a "Tentative Approval of Courses" form from your Academic Dean.